Newnham College Boat Club: History

 In 2006 Newnham won the newly inaugurated Pegasus Cup for being "the most successful college boat club competing in the Cambridge May Bumping Races", with a points system that takes into account the number of boats competing in the races, thus favouring smaller boat clubs.
 They reclaimed the Cup in 2017.
 The May races in 2007 saw Newnham go up three places.

 In 2009/10 Newnham won the Michell Cup, annually awarded by the CUCBC to the Boat Club giving the best performance on the river during the course of the academic year.
 Newnham retained the trophy in 2010/11 and the upwards trajectory in the Bumps tables was continued in 2011/12 when the first VIII finished at 3rd on the river.

 In 2013 Newnham won the newly inaugurated Marconi Cup for being "the most successful college boat club competing in the Cambridge Lent Bumping Races".

 In 2019, Newnham claimed headship in both the Lent and May Bumps, ending 's two-year reign by bumping them in both events.
 This was Newnham's first Lents Headship since 1983, their first Mays Headship since 2003, and their first ever Double Headship (meaning holding Head position in both the Lents and May Bumps in the same year).
 Additionally in the May Bumps 2019, Newnham II claimed "W2 Headship" position, being the highest ranked W2 on the river.
 Having lost the Lents headship in 2020, Newnham regained it in 2022 before losing it again in 2023.

 Since 2024, Newnham have maintained a boathouse on the River Cam, on a plot of land leased by Corpus Christi College and immediately adjacent to the Old Combined boathouse shared by Girton, Sidney Sussex, Wolfson, and Corpus Christi college boat clubs.
 The Newnham boathouse uses sustainable and locally sourced materials, including larch from the Rougham Estate, in Suffolk, and willow coppiced at nearby Grantchester.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.